bk/wmk/readme.md

 really supported by themes yet.
 It is especially intended for sites with a hierarchical structure but neither very many pages nor deeply nested, such as a typical documentation site.

+### The `TOC` variable

+When a page is rendered, the generated HTML is examined and a simple table of contents object constructed, which will be available to templates as `TOC`.
+It contains a list of the top-level headings (i.e. H1 headings, or H2 headings if no H1 headings are present, etc.), with lower-level headings hierarchically arranged in its `children`.
+Other attributes are `url` and `title`.
+`TOC.item_count` contains the heading count (regardless of nesting).

+The `TOC` variable can e.g. be used by the page template to show a table of contents elsewhere on the page.

+The table of contents object is not constructed unless each heading has an `id` attribute.
+When using the default python-markdown, this means that the `toc` extension must be active.

 ### System variables